 The details of Jesus’ life that I do not think are reliable and are probably the result of legendary development include the following (these details are also not accepted by any consensus of modern scholars, even if individual scholars may accept them):

 - Jesus was descended from King David (for problems with the genealogies of Jesus, see Paul Davidson’s article “What’s the Deal with Matthew’s Genealogy”).

 - Jesus was born in Bethlehem (for problems with the nativity stories, see Richard Carrier’s article “The Date of the Nativity in Luke”).

-- King Herod attempted to kill Jesus as an infant by slaughtering all of the children in Bethlehem after he was born (I explain why this is almost certainly a later invention here).
+- King Herod attempted to kill Jesus as an infant by slaughtering all of the male children in Bethlehem after he was born (I explain why this is almost certainly a later invention here).

 - Jesus performed genuine miracles (as I explain in my article “History and the Paranormal,” historians cannot prove paranormal claims like miracles using the historical method.
 Furthermore, the belief in miracles attributed to Jesus can be explained as the result of legendary development or other natural causes).